 Planting Tips for Zones 9 through 11

 The most important thing to remember with any plant is to match its needs to the soil.
-Many cooler climate plants can thrive in hot areas but the soil must hold moisture and the site should be protected from the highest heat of the day.
-So site is also important.
+Many cooler climate plants can thrive in hot areas, but the soil must hold moisture and the site should be protected from the highest heat of the day.
+So the site is also important.

 Northern plants with a high heat tolerance can perform well if they are afforded some protection from the sizzling sun’s rays and kept evenly moist.
-That is not to say soggy but evenly and frequently watered and in a soil rich in compost that will keep water in and topped with mulch that will prevent evaporation.
+That is not to say soggy but evenly and frequently watered in a soil rich in compost that will keep water in and topped with mulch that will prevent evaporation.

 Another tip for warm region gardeners is to plant in containers.
 Container plants expand your menu by allowing you to move cool climate plants indoors during the hottest part of the day and in the depth of summer.